House Buying Process FAQs

 How much of a deposit will I have to pay?

-You are expected to pay a deposit when you exchange contracts on the property (usually 14 days after reservation in Scotland and 28 days after reservation in England).
-The deposit will vary, it is usually between £1,000 and £2,000 in Scotland and approximately 10% of the property value in England.
+You are expected to pay a deposit when you missive/exchange contracts on the property (usually 8 weeks after reservation).
+The deposit will vary, it is usually between £1,000 and £2,000 in Scotland and approximately 5% of the property value in England.

 Is my reservation fee refundable?